placeholder image to represent content

 30s

-What is the role of the symbiotic relationship between chemosynthetic bacteria and tube worms at cold seeps?
+Which of the following correctly explains the symbiotic relationship between chemosynthetic bacteria and tube worms at cold seeps?

 The tube worms consume the bacteria, which in turn consume methane